Misleading content

 Sloppy journalism

-The quick reaction is a feature of a good journalist, and during this time where everything happens fast, the faster the article comes out, the better.
+The quick reaction is a feature of a good journalist, and during this time when everything happens fast, the faster the article comes out, the better.
 However, speed is not the most important thing when it comes to quality.
-When the writer is trying to be the first that publishes a sure story, fact-checking comes to the second plan.
-This is now audiences get mislead, and stories full of false information comes out.
+When the writer is trying to be the first that publish a sure story, fact-checking comes to the second plan.
+This is why audiences get misled, and stories full of false information come out.

 Sloppy journalism has mostly been used during important elections and other political events.
 Such fake news creates confusion or can sometimes ruin the reputation of the particular person and media outlet.
 One story with facts that are not legitimate can create a vicious circle of fake news stories coming out.
 Some sources can sometimes spread such information to create confusion and take advantage of the reactions from the audience.